icidasset/icidasset/src/Writings/health-fitness.md

   breathing is required to resist the cold, when trying to resist the cold you burn brown fat, which in turn keeps your temperature up and produces huge amounts of energy.
+  Breathing effectively is important for your focus, metabolism, stress, etc.
 - Visualizing yourself doing a task can improve your actual ability to do it.
   [More info](http://www.muscleforlife.com/how-to-get-stronger/).
 - Do not think stress is something bad.